-If you are living in a Western country, I’m pretty sure that motorbikes are not that common in your roads.
+If you live in a Western country, I’m pretty sure motorbikes are not that common on your roads.
 Yes.
-These vehicles are present, but cars completely outnumber them.
+These vehicles are present, but cars outnumber them entirely.

 However, things are different when you are in Vietnam.
 The streets of this country are filled with motorbikes (or motorcycles, if you want).
 It is quite amusing to watch them glide and outmaneuver the traffic because of their slim size.
 But on the flip side, you need to exercise the utmost caution, especially when you are crossing roads with all these motorbikes on the run.

 One should know that the existence of these motorbikes made the traffic situation in Vietnam unpredictable and chaotic.
-If you are not careful enough, these bikes might send you to the hospital.
+These bikes might send you to the hospital if you are not careful enough.
 At first, it feels that crossing their streets is quite impossible.
-You need to observe how the locals are doing it and replicate their movements.
+You must observe how the locals do it and replicate their movements.
 That should help you traverse their roads without being bumped.

 It’s impressive how there aren’t more accidents as the bikes drive and cross each other with only centimeters between them.
 Both Ho Chi Minh and Hanoi are the best cities to see this quite incredible show.